Foreign travel advice

 British nationals need a visa to travel to Iran.
 These are only available from Iran’s diplomatic and consular missions.
-The Iranian Embassy in London remains closed.
-However, the Iranian Consulate in London is operating a limited consular service and may be able to offer further advice on where to apply for visas.
-You can’t get a visa on arrival in Iran.
+The Iranian Embassy in London re-opened on 23 August 2015 and can offer further advice on visa requirements.

 You should lodge your visa application well in advance of your date of travel.
 The application process for an Iranian visa can be long and unpredictable.
 Check the expiry date of your visa before travelling.
 If you overstay your visa, you may have to remain in Iran until the situation is resolved.
 Some British nationals have experienced considerable difficulties trying to get visas from private online visa agencies.

 Women, and girls over the age of nine, should wear a headscarf in their visa application photos.